great-expectations/great_expectations/docs/docusaurus/docs/resources/get_support.md

 If you're new to GX Cloud, review [About GX Cloud](/cloud/about_gx.md).

-If you're new to GX OSS, see [About Great Expectations](/core/introduction/about_gx.md).
+If you're new to GX Core, see the [Introduction to GX Core](/core/introduction/introduction.md).

 ### Include all the relevant information